Where do professional decision-makers go for information?

 Feature article

-This is one of the key findings of the 2015/16 B2B Decision-Maker Analysis by Deutsche Fachpresse.
-This is because 94 per cent of the core target group use printed or digital trade media, primarily trade journals.
-Trade articles are not only written by editorial teams, but often also by external authors.
+This is one of the key findings of the 2015/16 B2B Decision-Makers Analysis conducted by Deutsche Fachpresse.
+This is because 94 per cent of the core target group use print or digital trade media, primarily trade journals.
+Trade articles are not only written by editorial teams, but often by external authors as well.
 These may be freelance editors and journalists, but also marketing managers or communications specialists.

 But what makes a good specialist article?